Doctor of Management

 - DMGT 892 Dissertation Part III (4)

 DM students are required to attend one mandatory on-site residency each term on campus.
-These on-site residencies are scheduled on Fridays and Saturdays and consist of two days of eight-hour, face-to-face classroom instruction.
+These on-site residencies consist of two days of eight-hour, face-to-face classroom instruction.
 Residency attendance is mandatory for the full two-day period each term; if students cannot attend residency, then they must defer enrollment or withdraw from the course until the following available term.

 Residencies consist of instructor-led lectures, cohort discussions, presentations and/or class assignments.